 Research, Committees, and Forums

 Bank Structure Data

 Research & Analysis

 The Federal Reserve supervises the following entities and has the statutory authority to take formal enforcement actions against them:

-Beginning in 2008, the Federal Reserve will also post "Section 19 Letters" on the Board of Governors' public website.
+Since 2008, the Federal Reserve posts "Section 19 Letters" on the Board of Governors' public website.
 Section 19 Letters (referring to section 19 of the Federal Deposit Insurance Act, 12 U.S.C. § 1829) are sent by the Federal Reserve Banks to institution-affiliated parties who the Reserve Banks learn have been convicted of, or have entered into a pretrial diversion or similar program for, certain criminal offenses and are therefore prohibited from participating in the affairs of insured depository institutions, their holding companies, or credit unions without prior regulatory or judicial approval.
 The Section 19 Letters posted on the Board of Governors' website are intended to include only those individuals whose criminal offenses relate to their conduct at an entity supervised by the Federal Reserve.

 Enforcement actions against the following institutions or their affiliated parties can be found at the website of the institution's regulator: